 One of the beautiful things about the bowling community is the level of camaraderie and support that you find in the sport, seek out these resources, and you’ll be mastering the patterns that give you difficulty in no time!

 How to Adjust to Bowling Lane Conditions

-Now that you know the different effects and types of oil patterns that are out there, you need to know how to adjust your bowling in order to adapt to these patterns.
+Now that you know the different effects and types of oil patterns out there, you need to know how to adjust your bowling to adapt to these patterns.

 As we said before, practice is key in figuring out how your style fits each pattern, but there are things you can do to get yourself started.

 First, you need to know that the longer the length of the oil pattern, the less your ball can hook.
-Knowing the length is key in figuring out how to adjust to the oil pattern you find yourself facing.
+Knowing the length is critical in adjusting to the oil pattern you face.

 Second, calculate your “Rule of 31”.
 As it was mentioned earlier in this article, the Rule of 31 helps you know where your ball is going to make a break for a pocket.
 You need that information to adjust your throws and techniques.

 Third, complete a couple of practice throws.
 Nothing like real-world experience lets you know how your technique is going to hold up against the oil pattern being used.

 Watch how many boards you fall off-target and make adjustments such as shifting your stance or your release technique to combat these misses.